WHAT MAKES FSSD SPECIAL

 - Each school has a fully staffed clinic to meet the health needs of all children.
 A District Nursing Coordinator supervises eight full-time nursing positions.

-- Two of the six Board of Education members have received Master School Board Member status by achieving Level V accreditation from the Tennessee School Boards Association.
-Chairman appointed to 2015 TSBA All-Tennessee School Board and was awarded the 2015 Tennessee School Board Member of the Year by TSBA.
+- Three of the six Board of Education members have received Master School Board Member status by achieving Level V accreditation from the TSBA.
+The Boars chairman was appointed to 2015 TSBA All-Tennessee School Board and was awarded the 2015 Tennessee School Board Member of the Year by TSBA.

 - The average salary of instructional personnel in the FSSD is consistently in the top 10 in the state in most salary lanes.